Published: May 3, 2022

 - Links to buy your book at all major stores

-- Download a free chapter (or other engagement tool): this helps the user to commit, to make a first step towards buying your book
+- Download a free chapter (or other engagement tools): this helps the user to commit, making a first step towards buying your book

 - Email subscription form